enzymejs/enzyme/docs/api/ReactWrapper/exists.md

 # `.exists([selector]) => Boolean`

-Returns whether or not the current node exists.
-Or, if a selector is passed in, whether that selector has any matching results.
+Returns whether or not any nodes exist in the wrapper.
+Or, if a selector is passed in, whether that selector has any matches in the wrapper.